RumaAli266/RumaAli266/README.md

 - 👋 Hi, I’m @RumaAli266
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently working on Reactjs
 - 💞️ I’m looking to collaborate on New trends and techniques
 - 📫 How to reach me syedrumaali266@gmail.com